 - 1. Forgery or attempted forgery of electronic messages is illegal and prohibited. - 2.
 Unauthorized attempts to read, delete, copy or modify electronic messages of other users are prohibited. - 3.
-Users are prohibited from sending unsolicited mass email or other electronic messages.
+Users are prohibited from sending unsolicited mass e-mail or other electronic messages.
 The District considers more than one address per message, per day a violation, unless the communication is a necessary, employment-related function or an authorized publication. - 4.
 When communicating electronically, all users must comply with District policies, regulations and procedures and adhere to the same standards expected in the classroom. - 5.
 Users must obtain permission from the Superintendent or designee before sending any district-wide electronic messages.
+INTERNET ACCESS CONTENT FILTER.
+In compliance with the Children's Internet Protection Act (CIPA), the District uses technological devices designed to filter and block the use of any District computer with Internet access to retrieve or transmit any visual depictions that are obscene, child pornography, or "harmful to minors" as defined by CIPA, and material which is otherwise inappropriate for District students.